-Appeal Criteria for Remedial Math, Reading, and English Placement
+Appeal Criteria for Remedial Mathematics, Reading, and English Placement

-- English Appealing placement in Remedial English due to English Sub score - Must have an ACT score of 16 or 17 (SAT 390-420) to be eligible for appeal. - Must take and pass the English ACT Sub-test with an 18 or higher. - Reading Appealing placement in Remedial Reading due to Reading Sub score - Must have an ACT score of 16 or 17 (SAT 390-420) to be eligible for appeal. - o Must take and pass the Nelson-Denny Reading Test with appropriate score. - MATH Appealing placement in Remedial Math - o Must have an ACT score of 15 or 16 (SAT 380-400) to be eligible for appeal. - o Must take and pass the Math ACT sub-test with a 17 or higher; OR - o Must pass the placement exam for Math Survey. - MATH Appealing placement in Math Survey - o Must have an ACT score of 20 or 21 (SAT 470-500) to be eligible for appeal. - o Must take and pass the Math ACT sub-test with a 22 or higher; OR - Must pass the placement exam for College Algebra.
+- English Appealing placement in Remedial English due to English Sub score - Must have an ACT score of 16 or 17 (SAT 390-420) to be eligible for appeal. - o Must take and pass the English ACT Sub-test with an 18 or higher. - Reading Appealing placement in Remedial Reading due to Reading Sub score - o Must have an ACT score of 16 or 17 (SAT 390-420) to be eligible for appeal. - o Must take and pass the Nelson-Denny Reading Test with appropriate score. - Mathematics Appealing placement in Remedial Math - o Must have an ACT score of 15 or 16 (SAT 380-400) to be eligible for appeal. - Must take and pass the Math ACT sub-test with a 17 or higher; OR - o Must pass the placement exam for Math Survey.